skylime/vagrant-zone/README.md

   Vagrantfile to ensure that rsync type is used.
 Vagrant core will raise an error to inform you when there is not rsync find in PATH
 * Run `vagrant plugin install vagrant-sshfs` to enable vagrant-sshfs

+### Cannot Detect OS Boot

+Currently this plugin uses Ruby to parse the output of they TTYS0 console output of the VM.
+It waits until it detects "Last Login:".

+This is expected to be adjusted once cloud-init properly works in a future release of bhyve.

+This is assuming that your VM is set to auto-login the root user, and enable the console output on TTYS0.
+On Ubuntu 20.04 this can be done by setting it as follows:

+1) Create a directory /etc/systemd/system/serial-getty@ttyS0.service.d
+2) Create a file /etc/systemd/system/serial-getty@ttyS0.service.d
+    a) add the following content:
+        ```
+        [Service]
+        ExecStart=
+        ExecStart=/sbin/agetty --autologin root -8 --keep-baud 115200,38400,9600 ttyS0 $TERM
+        ```
+3) In Grub add the following configuration:
+        ```
+        GRUB_CMDLINE_LINUX="console=ttyS0,115200n8 tsc=reliable earlyprintk"
+        ```

 ## Installation